US ‘not disputing’ European report on Navalny poisoning: Rubio

 PHOTO: AFP

-BUDAPEST - US Secretary of State Marco Rubio said on Feb 15 that Washington is “not disputing” a report by five European countries that imprisoned Russian opposition leader Alexei Navalny was fatally poisoned with a rare frog “toxin”.
+US Secretary of State Marco Rubio said on Feb 15 that Washington is “not disputing” a report by five European countries that imprisoned Russian opposition leader Alexei Navalny was fatally poisoned with a rare frog “toxin”.

-Mr Rubio, on a brief visit to Slovakia, said Navalny’s death was “very serious” and the US decision not to join the report “doesn’t mean we disagree with the outcome”.
+Mr Rubio, on a brief visit to Slovakia, said Navalny’s death was “very serious” and that the US decision not to join the report “doesn’t mean we disagree with the outcome”.

-“Certainly we don’t have any reason to question it or we’re not disputing or getting into a fight with these countries over it.”
+“Certainly we don’t have any reason to question it, or we’re not disputing or getting into a fight with these countries over it.”

 “Russia claimed that Navalny died of natural causes.
-But given the toxicity of epibatidine and reported symptoms, poisoning was highly likely the cause of his death,” the European countries said in their joint statement.
+But given the toxicity of epibatidine and reported symptoms, poisoning was highly likely the cause of his death,” the European countries said in the joint statement.

 Britain’s foreign office said separately that “only the Russian state had the means, motive and opportunity to deploy this lethal toxin”.
 It added: “We hold it (Russia) responsible for his death.”